DanRoscigno/Recipes/website/recipes/Pineapple_Cheesecake_Bars.md

 Mix cream cheese, sugar, milk, and vanilla.
 Add egg and mix 3 mins.
 Stir in crushed pineapple and mix thoroughly.
 Pour over partially baked crust.
 Mix coconut and melted butter and sprinkle over filling.

 Bake for additional 15 to 20 minutes or until batter is set and coconut is golden.
 Remove from oven.
 Let stand for 1 hour and cut into bars.

-Comments:   From Carol Terwilliger  late 70’s!
+Comments:� From Carol Terwilliger� late 70's!